-Patterns of Tree Mortality: Most live oaks defoliate die month period and over 1-6 following initial appearance of symptoms.
+Patterns of Tree Mortality: Most live oaks defoliate and die over a 1-6 month period following initial appearance of symptoms.
 Some live oaks take longer to die, and a few live oaks in oak wilt centers escape infection or may be resistant to the fungus.

 Red oaks rarely survive oak wilt and often die within 3 to 4 weeks following the initial appearance of symptoms.
-During summer months, diseased red oaks often can be spot-ted from a distance because of their bright autumn-like coloration in contrast to the surrounding greenery
+During summer months, diseased red oaks often can be spotted from a distance because of their bright autumn-like coloration in contrast to the surrounding greenery.